Iodine–starch test

 The iodine–starch test is a chemical reaction that is used to test for the presence of starch or for iodine.
 The combination of starch and iodine is intensely blue-black.

 The interaction between starch and the triiodide anion (I_{3}^{−}) is the basis for iodometry.

 History and principles

-The iodine–starch test was first described by J. J. Colin and H. F. Gaultier de Claubry, and independently by F. Stromeyer, in 1814.
+The iodine–starch test was first described in 1814 by Jean-Jacques Colin and Henri-François Gaultier de Claubry, and independently by Friedrich Stromeyer the same year.

+In 1937, Canadian-American biochemist Charles S. Hanes extensively investigated the action of amylases on starch and the changes in iodine coloration during starch degradation and proposed a spiral chain conformation for the starch molecule, suggesting that fragments with more than one complete coil of the spiral might be necessary for iodine coloration.

+Karl Freudenberg et al., in 1939, building upon Hanes' helical model, proposed that the helical conformation of amylose creates a hydrophobic cavity lined with CH groups, which attracts iodine molecules and leads to a shift in iodine's absorption spectrum, explaining the characteristic blue color of the complex.

+This model was subsequently confirmed by Robert E. Rundle and co-workers ca. 1943, who used X-ray diffraction and optical studies to provide experimental evidence for the linear arrangement of iodine molecules within the amylose helix.

+Research in the mid-20th century began to highlight the importance of iodide anion (as opposed to neutral molecules) in the complex formation, particularly in aqueous solutions.
+Studies by Mukherjee and Bhattacharyya demonstrated in 1946 that varying potassium iodide concentrations affected the ratio of I- to I2 in the complex.
+Thoma and French in 1960 further emphasized the necessity of iodide for complex formation in aqueous media.

+By the 1980s, the presence of polyiodide chains within the amylose helix became widely accepted.
+However, the precise composition/structure of these chains, including the balance between molecular iodine and various iodide anions, continues to be debated and investigated, with a 2022 article suggesting that they might alternate.

 The triiodide anion instantly produces an intense blue-black colour upon contact with starch.
 The intensity of the colour decreases with increasing temperature and with the presence of water-miscible organic solvents such as ethanol.
 The test cannot be performed at very low pH due to the hydrolysis of the starch under these conditions.
 It is thought that the iodine–iodide mixture combines with the starch to form an infinite polyiodide homopolymer.
 This was rationalized through single crystal X-ray crystallography and comparative Raman spectroscopy.